chhabra-dhiraj/CameraMusicApp/README.md

 # CameraMusicApp
-This App is a demo app for showcasing Camera and Sample Music Library UI
+This App is a demo app for showcasing Camera implementation in Native Android.
+Also showcasing a complex UI implementation of a Music Library UI.

 ## Screenshots -
 <table>